 The Hudson Transmission Project was conceived in response to a public solicitation by NYPA in the spring of 2005 by which NYPA requested proposals for the supply of 500 MW of electric power capacity for its customers in New York City.
 Hudson Transmission Partners, LLC (HTP) responded with its proposal to provide a minimum of 500 MW of firm transmission capacity via an underground-and-underwater link to the PJM system.
 The proposal was selected by NYPA in 2006.
 Construction on the project began in May 2011 and was completed in June 2013, ahead of schedule.

 West Point Transmission is a proposed underwater and underground electric transmission system that will bring up to 1,000 MW of electric power from northern and western New York to the greater New York city load center.
 Envisioned as a key element in New York’s Energy Highway initiative, West Point will help provide new, diverse energy sources for the New York City metro area and create many new jobs as well as power plant development opportunities upstate.
-West Point Transmission starts south of Albany and follows the Hudson River approximately 75 miles south, to end in Buchanan, New York, the location of Indian Point Energy Center.
+West Point Transmission starts in Athens, New York and follows the Hudson River approximately 75 miles south, to end in Buchanan, New York, the location of Indian Point Energy Center.
 It will tie into existing transmission infrastructure to the north, west, and south, without the need for intrusive new facilities between Buchanan and the New York City area.

 The Green Line Project is an undersea electric transmission line proposed to move at least 800 MW of power from Maine to Southern New England.
 Its goals are to encourage the development of renewable resources in northern New England by providing the necessary infrastructure to bring “green” power to more densely populated areas to the south, including the Boston area, while at the same time increasing the supply of reliable energy into the largest demand center in New England.